Ricette di Sicilia

 📦 Storage

-- • Store leftovers in an airtight container in the fridge and enjoy within 2–3 days.
+- • Store any leftovers in an airtight container in the fridge, ideally enjoying them within two to three days to preserve their flavour and texture.

-- • Reheat gently in the microwave or in a non-stick pan with a splash of vegetable stock to loosen the sauce.
+- • When reheating, warm gently in a non-stick pan with a splash of reserved pasta water or vegetable stock to keep it wonderfully creamy and prevent drying out.

 🍷 Pairing